hargoniX/bachelor/thesis/thesis.typ

 by the kernel itself.
 This includes the PCI(e) bus, interrupts, IO memory, and more.
 Thus to access hardware a task needs to have an @IPC capability to talk with the IO server.
-Instead of allowing processes with such a capability to obtain arbitrary hardware resources each client is granted a limited view of the hardware in the form of a so-called @VBus.
+Instead of allowing processes with such a capability to obtain arbitrary hardware resources, each client is granted a limited view of the hardware in the form of a so-called @VBus.
-As we can see in @l4io this allows us to limit the hardware that a task can see to the bare minimum required for operation, again following the minimal privilege principle from the capability system.
+As we can see in @l4io, this allows us to limit the hardware that a task can see to the bare minimum required for operation, again following the minimal privilege principle from the capability system.